syncfusion/blazor-docs/src/charts/chart/chart-types/candle.md

 Bear color  will be applied when the current closing value is greater than the previous closing value.
 Bull color will be applied when the current closing value is less than the previous closing value.

-By default, BullFillColor is set as red and BearFillColor is set as green.
+By default, BullFillColor is set as **red** and BearFillColor is set as **green**.

 ## Solid Candles

 [`EnableSolidCandles`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~EnableSolidCandles.html) is used to enable/disable the solid candles.
-By default is set to be false.
+By default is set to be **false**.
 The fill color of the candle will be defined by its opening and closing values.

 [`BearFillColor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~BearFillColor.html) will be applied when the opening value is less than the closing value.
 [`BullFillColor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~BullFillColor.html)